DiegelD/CarND-Path-Planning-Project/README.md

 2. Prediction
 3. Behavior Planer
 4. Trajectory planer
+5. Discussion
-5. Additional Information from Udacity & Build Instructions
+6. Build Instructions & Simulator & Additional Information from Udacity

 ## Intro Behavior Planer
 In self-driving  cars behavior selection, is on of the most of the most challenging topics.
 Where the topic is,